Gen. Langley Prepares for African Chiefs of Defense Conference

 |0

-This work, Gen. Langley Prepares for African Chiefs of Defense Conference [Image 6 of 6], by Cpl Addysyn Tobar, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Gen. Langley Prepares for African Chiefs of Defense Conference, by GySgt Donato Maffin and Cpl Addysyn Tobar, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT